Author |

 Points: 851

-Posted: 27 March 2012 at 20:49 |
+Direct Link To This Post Posted: 27 March 2012 at 20:49

-A very bold set of claims!
 Not really a fair test based on last years times.
 Only a fair test if its against tyres on the same day with no difference in track conditions and rider uses all the tyres at least twice and he or she doesn't suffer as they get tired no pun intended.
-The fact CSS use them is probably because they get them free.

 Admin Group